Being stuck with foreign cash after a trip overseas can leave you feeling short-changed. Here is how to get the most out of your unspent currency.

-Keep it for your next trip: If you think you will visit a country which accepts your leftover currency, store it somewhere safe ready to use it next time.
+Keep it for your next trip: If you think you will visit a country which accepts your leftover currency, store it somewhere safe and ready to use next time.

 Exchange it back into pound sterling: Visit a high street travel money provider and exchange your excess foreign currency into pound sterling.

 Give it away: Hand your leftover currency to friends and family who are travelling to a country which accepts them or donate your foreign currency to a suitable charity.